MedArtSal project issues call for sub-grants to support salinas owners or managers in Spain, Italy, Tunisia and Lebanon

 The overall call for proposal for sub-grants covers the four project countries (Italy, Spain, Lebanon and Tunisia) for a total budget of € 480.000.
 Four sub-grant calls for proposals country-based and in national languages are issued in order to define actions/activities that better fit with national contexts.

-Applications have to be received by no later than 23 March 2021 6pm local time.
+Applications have to be received by no later than 12 April 2021 6pm local time.
+(EXTENDED)

 Important!
 A webinar is going to be organized in February to support the applicants in their participation to the call-for proposal.
 More information on the date and subscription will be provided soon.